coolmule0/JLPT-N5-N1-Japanese-Vocabulary-Anki/generate_words_by_level.md

 other anki lists, take their words wanikani api

-# [ ] example sentences
-Probably from Tatoeba

-# [ ] additional grammar

-# [ ] clear install/requirements instructions
+# [x] clear install/requirements instructions

 # [ ] Add number of cards per deck in description
+Both in this readme and on ankiweb.

 # [ ] Make the raw csv/.apkg files available for download
+On github releases

-# Bug: Can have a kanji usually_kana and an purely kana word both in the deck.
+# [ ] Bug: Can have a kanji usually_kana and an purely kana word both in the deck.
 As cards these look kinda like repeats.
 Consider removing in some capacity.

-# Tests
+# [x] Tests
 Usually kana tag has reading in kana form
 BUG: ７日 [noka]?!
 Should be nanoka.
 Also ９日.
 The first kana has disappeared.

+# [ ] example sentences
+Probably from Tatoeba

+# [ ] additional grammar

+# [ ] common cards

 JLPT Resources to consider
 Wanikani